MCT-master/mct-master.github.io/_posts/2023-12-01-ahmetem-the-hyper-ney.md

 </blockquote>
 <br>

-Similarly, when designing the Hyper-Ney, I tried to avoid altering the interaction dynamics with the ney instrument as far as possible.
-So, playing of the The Hyper-Ney involves similar interaction and input modalities.
-Please see [Impett's performance](https://www.youtube.com/watch?v=LJxwEqF80sk) with his instrument with this design perspective in mind
+Inspired by his approach, when designing the Hyper-Ney, I hold onto the classic aspects of playing the ney flute.
+I tried to avoid altering the interaction dynamics with the ney instrument as far as possible.

 When discussing the design principles for interactive computer instruments, Perry Cook mentions the principle of *spare bandwidth*.
-This principle focuses on utilizing the unused capacity of the instrument and its performer.
-I thought this is a very interesting and successfull approach and had this principle central when designing the Hyper-Ney.
-This takes us to the technical part where I will write about these more in detail-
+This principle focuses on utilizing the unused capacity of the instrument.
+I think this is a very interesting and successfull approach.
+I had this principle central when designing the Hyper-Ney.
+Ney flute is similar to other flutes in terms of the spare bandwidth that can be used for additional control.
+I built the Hyper-Ney on this availability, by adding extra techniques to control to synthesize and process sound.
+This takes us to the technical part where I will write about all these more in detail.

 # Deep into the technical
-To achieve the design goals I have above, I integrated various sensors to a *Mansur* size ney (see [here](https://en.wikipedia.org/wiki/Ney) for size reference).
-I used [Bela](https://bela.io/products/bela-and-bela-mini/) for the sound processing and synthesis.
+To achieve my design goals, I integrated various sensors to a *Mansur* size ney (see [here](https://en.wikipedia.org/wiki/Ney) for size reference).
+I used a [Bela](https://bela.io/products/bela-and-bela-mini/) for the sound processing and synthesis.
+Before I describe the Hyper-Ney part by part, please have a look at the final form of the components on the Hyper-Ney below.

 <figure style="text-align: center;">
   <img src="https://www.uio.no/english/studies/programmes/mct-master/blog/assets/image/2023_12_01_ahmetem_hyper-ney_design.jpg" alt="The Hyper-Ney" style="display: block; margin: 0 auto; width: 85%;">